Sharif-Rezaie/ComVision/README.md

 # ComVision
-Tis respo holds a serries of computer vision topics and also some practical codes in python and c++.
+This respo holds a serries of computer vision topics and also some practical codes in python and c++.